What to do with those ‘greedy’ bankers

 Need – satiation: the ultimate driver of risk–taking

 Evolutionary perspectives operate at an ultimate level (Scott–Phillips, Dickins, & West, 2011).
 They seek to explain why something exists or what its function is, rather than offer a proximate explanation of how it works (Saad, 2011).
-Theorizing that need satiation is the ‘ultimate level’ driver of risk–taking gives such behaviour an origin and a rationale.
+Theorizing that need satiation is the ‘ultimate level’ driver of risk–taking gives such behavior an origin and a rationale.
 More importantly, such innate drives are human universals and so have broad application for understanding risk–taking in many different contexts (Witt, 2016).

 An interesting aspect of many bonus systems, particularly those in the banking sector, is that they are contingent on meeting a particular performance level.
 Banks set targets and individuals have to meet those targets in order to be eligible for reward.
 Furthermore, not meeting those targets may be detrimental to the individual — it might limit their progression or result in them losing their job.
 In essence, their survival is somewhat dependent on performing and meeting those targets.
 Unbeknown to managers, this may be creating a ‘need’ situation comparable to those our ancestors faced.